Positivity is undecidable in tensor products of free algebras: Notation and background

 \begin{lemma}[\cite{Ge93}] Let $G=\ang{S:R}$ be a finitely presented group with an isoperimetric function $f$, and let $l:=\max\{\abs{r}:r\in R\}$ be the length of the longest relation in $R$.
 If a word $w\in\F_S$ of length $n$ is equal to $1$ in $G$, then there are $z_1,\cdots,z_k\in\F_S$ and $r_1,\cdots,r_k\in R\cup R^{-1}$ with $k\leq f(n)$ and $\abs{z_i}\leq kl+l+n$ for all $1\leq i\leq k$ such that

 in $\F_{S}$. \end{lemma}

 We use the following theorem of Birget, Ol'shanskii, Rips, and Sapir: \begin{theorem}[\cite{BORS02}] Let $G$ be a group with finite generating set $S$.
-If the word problem for $G$ with respective to $S$ is solvable in non-deterministic time $T(n)$, where $T^4$ is superadditive, then $G$ can be embedded into a finitely presented group $H$ with isoperimetric function $n^2 T(n^2)^4$. \end{theorem} Here a function $T : \mbN \arr \mbN$ is superadditive if $T(m+n) \geq T(m) + T(n)$ for all $m,n$.
-It follows immediately from this theorem that if the word problem for $G$ is in NP, then $G$ can be embedded in a finitely presented group $H$ with a polynomial isoperimetric function.
+If the word problem for $G$ with respect to $S$ is solvable in non-deterministic time $T(n)$, where $T^4$ is superadditive, then $G$ can be embedded into a finitely presented group $H$ with isoperimetric function $n^2 T(n^2)^4$. \end{theorem} Here a function $T : \mbN \arr \mbN$ is superadditive if $T(m+n) \geq T(m) + T(n)$ for all $m,n$.
+It follows immediately from this theorem that if the word problem for $G$ can be solved in non-deterministic polynomial time, then $G$ can be embedded in a finitely presented group $H$ with a polynomial isoperimetric function.